 Step 2: Enrollment & Certification of Benefits

-- Submit a copy of your Certificate of Eligibility (COE) to RIC's VA Certifying Official
+- Submit a copy of your Certificate of Eligibility (COE) to the RIC VA Certifying Official.
+You can obtain a copy of your COE on the VA’s eBenefits website.

 Step 3: Financial Aid